ewolff/microservice-consul/HOW-TO-RUN.md

 15968668c5e8        msconsul_hystrix-dashboard   "/bin/sh -c '/usr/..."
 4 minutes ago       Up 4 minutes        0.0.0.0:8989->8989/tcp                                                                             msconsul_hystrix-dashboard_1
 c28d2a38f657        consul:0.7.2                 "docker-entrypoint..."
 4 minutes ago       Up 4 minutes        8300-8302/tcp, 8400/tcp, 8600/tcp, 8301-8302/udp, 0.0.0.0:8500->8500/tcp, 0.0.0.0:8600->8600/udp   msconsul_consul_1
 ```
 `docker ps -a`  also shows the terminated Docker containers.
+That is
+useful to see Docker containers that crashed rigth after they started.

-If one of the containers is missing, you can look at its logs using
+If one of the containers is not running, you can look at its logs using
 e.g.  `docker logs msconsul_apache_1`.
 The name of the container is
+given in the last column of the output of `docker ps`.
+Looking at the
-given in the last column.
-This even works after the container has been
+logs even works after the container has been
 terminated.
 If the log says that the container has been `killed`, you
 need to increase the RAM assigned to Docker to e.g. 4GB.
 On Windows
 and macOS you can find the RAM setting in the Docker application under